GeethanPfeifer/biwascheme-parser/README.md

 # biwascheme-parser
-Meant to replace /src/system/parser.js in github.com/biwascheme/biwascheme.
+Meant to replace /src/system/parser.js in github.com/biwascheme/biwascheme, in order to fix issue #307.

 This script is licensed under the GNU GPLv3.
 Last modified 13/3/2023.